Pinaki82/crust/README.md

 let mut radius: f32 = 0.0;
 ```

+`let` is a keyword used to declare variables.
+The list of **keywords** in Rust can be found [here](https://doc.rust-lang.org/book/appendix-01-keywords.html), as we've discussed before.

+We've also talked about mutable and immutable variables.
+By default, Rust variables are immutable, which means once you've assigned a value to a variable, it cannot be changed.
+To overcome this limitation, you'll have to declare/create variables as mutable variables.
+To make a variable Mutable, the `mut` keyword is used.
+Values of mutable variables can be altered during the execution of the program.

+We will discuss **Variables** and **Data Types** before trying to understand the purpose of the line `let mut radius: f32 = 0.0;`.

 Let's break down the third skeleton before we move on to the actual chapters.

 ```rust